sophya-22/aeriscoin/doc/build-osx.md

 Running
 -------

-Aeris Core is now available at `./src/aeriscoind`
+Aeriscoin Core is now available at `./src/aeriscoind`

 Before running, it's recommended you create an RPC configuration file.